Chedvihas/AutoGit/README.md

 ### Automatic Git Commit and Push Script

-This project automates the process of staging, committing, and pushing changes from a local repository to a remote repository at a specific time each day.
+This project automates the process of staging, committing, and pushing changes from a local repository to a remote repository at a specific time each day.🔄

 #### Instructions: